ashbir/python-deltasigma/README.md

 This package contains some source code from `pydsm`, also based on the same MATLAB toolbox.
 The `pydsm` package is copyright (c) 2012, Sergio Callegari.

-When not otherwise specified, the Python code is Copyright 2013, Giuseppe Venturini and the python-deltasigma contributors.
+When not otherwise specified, the Python code is Copyright 2025, Ashbir Aviat Fadila and the python-deltasigma contributors.

 MATLAB is a registered trademark of The MathWorks, Inc.